jillemmerzaal/UPLIFT_BC/MovQual/README.md

 <h2> Project abstract </h2>

 Participants performed a weighted pseudo-cyclic motion task.
 They wore an IMU (Xsens technologies, MVN awinda, 60Hz) on each wrist.
 The weight they were holding was aproximatly 1 kg.
 They moved the weight from the side of their body to a shelf that was fixed at shoulder height and back.
 This was repeated 14 times and performed at two timepoints: baseline and follow-up at 1 month post-surgery.
-From each trial, the raw acceleration signal was extracted, and from that the movement quality parameters were calculated:
+From each trial, the raw acceleration signal was extracted, the vector was calculated, and from that the movement quality parameters were calculated:

 Within this project, the following movement quality parameters will be calculated per participant, per activit:
 - dynamic stability || Lyapunov Exponent and state space reconstruction